 In 1973, Liza Minnelli became the first legacy Oscar winner with her Best Actress award for Cabaret.
-The daughter of Judy Garland and Vincente Minnelli, she was born on March 12, 1946, in Hollywood and started acting when she was just three years old, appearing in the final scene of the 1949 musical, In the Good Old Summertime, which starred her mother.
+The daughter of Judy Garland and Vincente Minnelli, she was born on March 12, 1946, in Hollywood.
+Minnelli started acting when she was just three years old, appearing in the final scene of the 1949 musical In the Good Old Summertime, which starred her mother.
 Her professional career didn’t really begin until 1963 when she was 17 and appeared in an Off-Broadway revival of Best Foot Forward.
 By 1967, Minnelli made the transition to film and, well, the rest is history.

 Tatum O’Neal (1974)

 Tatum O’Neal made history in 1974 when she became the youngest person to ever win a competitive Academy Award (a record she still holds today).
 She took home the Best Supporting Actress trophy for her work in Paper Moon.
-O’Neal was born on November 5, 1963, in Westwood in Los Angeles to actor parents Ryan O’Neal and Joanna Moore.
+O’Neal was born on November 5, 1963 in Westwood to actor parents Ryan O’Neal and Joanna Moore.
 Paper Moon was Tatum’s first film role, which only makes the win that more impressive.